wadaniel/korali/examples/hierarchical.bayesian/12.hierarchical.latent.variables/README.rst

 **Problem Setup:**
-To solve a hierarchical problem with latent variables, we choose the :code:`HierarchicalLatentReference` problem type,
+To solve a hierarchical problem with latent variables, we choose the :code:`HierarchicalReference` problem type,

 .. code-block:: python

-    e["Problem"]["Type"] = "Bayesian/Latent/HierarchicalLatentReference"
+    e["Problem"]["Type"] = "Bayesian/Latent/HierarchicalReference"

 In this problem class, we choose a computational model, :math:`f(x, \mathbf{\theta})` for each individual.
 From this, the probability of a data point :math:`(x, y)` will be calculated from